 The pear martini with elderflower is an incredibly popular cocktail in my family circle.
 Let me tell you, variations of this cocktail have been obsessed over for years.
 YEARS.
 I don’t know what it is or how it started, but the pear martini has remained a staple in the Williams family household for as long as I can remember.

-The famous cocktail consists of pear vodka (Grey Goose La Poire is the best stuff out there), fresh lemon juice, simple syrup, and elderflower liqueur.
-I’ve tried variations that include lime juice in place of lemon juice and ginger liqueur in place of elderflower liqueur, but this is my favorite variation.
-The result is a very simple, crisp and refreshing pear martini with simple ingredients.
+The famous pear martini consists of pear vodka (Grey Goose La Poire is the best stuff out there), fresh lemon juice, simple syrup, and elderflower liqueur.
+I’ve tried variations that include lime juice in place of lemon juice and ginger liqueur in place of elderflower liqueur, but this is my personal favorite variation.

 I highly recommend making up a jar of simple sugar and storing in the fridge for cocktails such as this.
 Having simple syrup on hand makes whipping up the pear martini (and many other classics) a breeze.